LudwikJaniuk/satsuma-lj/README.md

  * I found some bugs in satsuma, but there was no way to contribute fixes
  * I want future users to benefit from my bug fixes.

+Currently the only bug I've fixed is in src/src/Utils.cs, where the method RemoveAll wouldn't actually remove all elements that satisfied the predicate.
+This method is used all over the place, so...

-Also, I'm only ever using src/3.0 directly, so I say nothing about the state of the stuff in the other folders.
+Also, I'm only ever using src directly, so I say nothing about the state of the stuff in the other folders.